 Predictive Site Surveys vs. Active Site Surveys

 Some locations may not be a fit for an active site survey.
 If we’re not able to send engineers on- site or budget and time simply don’t allow for it, hope is not lost.
 We can perform a predictive site survey to figure-out access locations and potential network signal strength.
 Predictive site surveys are exactly that.
-Installation requirements and equipment mounting locations may change once our engineers visit your site to complete the wireless network installation.
+Once our engineers visit your site to complete the wireless network installation, the requirements and equipment mounting locations may change.

 Wondering whether your location requires an active or predictive site survey?
 Check-out the comparison chart below.